GuillermoCAB/stripe-minimalistic-prototype/README.md

 ### 5 - Using captured data

-In this example we'll use parse the previous created cookie and use the data there to render information into the UI so we can showcase the flow of capturing data from Stripe Elements
+In this example, we'll parse the previously created cookie and use the data there to render information into the UI so we can showcase the flow of capturing data from Stripe Elements

 ```js
 // Function to parse the cookie